Azerbaijan: Culture

-The culture of Azerbaijan has developed as a result of many influences; that's why Azerbaijanis are, in many ways, bi-cultural.
-Today, national traditions are well preserved in the country despite Western influences, including globalized consumer culture.
-Some of the main elements of the Azerbaijani culture are: music, literature, folk dances and art, cuisine, architecture, cinematography and Novruz Bayram.
-The latter is derived from the traditional celebration of the New Year in the ancient Iranian religion of Zoroastrianism.
-Novruz is a family holiday.
+The culture of Azerbaijan has developed as a result of many influences; that is why Azerbaijanis are, in many ways, bi-cultural.
+National traditions are preserved despite Western influences, including globalized consumer culture.
+For example, Novruz Bayram is a family holiday derived from the traditional celebration of the New Year in Zoroastrianism.

-The profile of Azerbaijan's population consists, as stated above, of Azerbaijanis, as well as other nationalities or ethnic groups, compactly living in various areas of the country.
-Azerbaijani national and traditional dresses are the Chokha and Papakhi.
+Azerbaijani national and traditional dresses are the chokha and papakhi.
 There are radio broadcasts in Russian, Georgian, Kurdish, Lezgian and Talysh languages, which are financed from the state budget.
 Some local radio stations in Balakan and Khachmaz organize broadcasts in Avar and Tat.
 In Baku several newspapers are published in Russian, Kurdish (Dengi Kurd), Lezgian (Samur) and Talysh languages.
 Jewish society "Sokhnut" publishes the newspaper Aziz.